soapUI Pro – How to test a web service

 • For expected value enter 112

-• Run the Flights testcase
+• Run the Flights test case

 You should get a green bar that says finish and both test should have green status!